bytefish/bytefish.de/blog/aspnetcore_rebac.md

 ) WITH (SYSTEM_VERSIONING = ON (HISTORY_TABLE = [Identity].[UserHistory]));
 ```

-To build a Role-based Access Control on top of the Relationship-based model, we add a table `[Identity].[Role]` to hold the roles in our system.
+To build a Role-based Access Control on top of the Relationship-based model, we add a table `[Identity].[Role]` to hold all roles available in our system.

 ```sql
 CREATE TABLE [Identity].[Role](